Know Your Rights Attorney in Indianapolis, Indiana

 You have rights in your car — Law enforcement cannot lawfully search your vehicle unless they have probable cause to do so, or you consent to a search.
 Often officers have a “suspicion” or a “hunch” and will ask to search your car.
 You do not have to consent to a search!
 If you do give law enforcement permission to search your car, anything that they find can be used as evidence against you in a criminal matter.

-If you suspect that your rights were violated at the time of your arrest, it is essential that you seek our firm’s guidance.
-We can launch an investigation into the details of your case in order to determine if your rights were violated.
-If they were, we are ready to take legal action on your behalf.
+If you suspect that your rights were violated at the time of your arrest, it is essential that you seek an experienced attorney's guidance.
+Together, you can launch an investigation into the details of your case in order to determine if your rights were violated.
+If they were, Wruble Law LLC's attorneys are ready to take legal action on your behalf.

 Reliable legal guidance is just a phone call away.
-Call our office to retain our top-notch services during a free initial consultation!
+Call the office to retain our top-notch services during a free initial consultation!